-CASKET/COFFIN-A box or chest for burying human remains.
+Casket/Coffin-A box or chest for burying human remains.

-CEMETERY PROPERTY-A grave, crypt, niche, or defined area for scattering cremated remains.
+Cemetery Property-A grave, crypt, niche, or defined area for scattering cremated remains or hydrolyzed human remains.

-CEMETERY SERVICES-Opening and closing graves, crypts, or niches; setting grave liners and vaults; setting markers; and long-term maintenance of cemetery grounds and facilities.
+Cemetery Services-Opening and closing graves, crypts, or niches; setting grave liners and vaults; setting markers; and long-term maintenance of cemetery grounds and facilities.

-CEMETERY MAINTENANCE

-STANDARDS-Establishes the

-minimum standards necessary to

-prevent the offensive deterioration

-of an endowment care cemetery

-licensed by the Bureau.
-Cemeteries

-must follow a minimum list of items

-(exception provided to certain items

-for natural condition sections), or

-may choose to incorporate those

-items into their rules and regulations.

-Cemeteries must provide consumers

-with a written copy of their

-maintenance standards upon request.
+Cemetery Maintenance Standards-Establishes the minimum standards necessary to prevent the offensive deterioration of an endowment care cemetery licensed by the Bureau.
+Cemeteries must follow a minimum list of items (exception provided to certain items for natural condition sections), or may choose to incorporate those items into their rules and regulations.
+Cemeteries must provide consumers with a written copy of their maintenance standards upon request.

-COLUMBARIUM-A structure with niches (small spaces) for placement of cremated remains in urns or other approved containers.
+Columbarium-A structure with niches (small spaces) for placement of cremated remains or hydrolyzed human remains in urns or other approved containers.
 It may be outdoors or part of a mausoleum.

-CREMATION-Exposing human remains and the container holding them to extreme heat and flame and processing the resulting bone fragments to a uniform size and consistency.
+Cremation-Exposing human remains and the container holding them to extreme heat and flame and processing the resulting bone fragments to a uniform size and consistency.

-CRYPT-A space in a mausoleum or other building to hold cremated or whole human remains.
+Crypt-A space in a mausoleum or other building to hold cremated, hydrolyzed, or whole human remains.

-DISPOSITION-The placement of cremated or whole human remains in their final resting place.
-A Permit for Disposition must be filed with the local registrar before disposition can take place.
+Disposition-The placement of cremated, hydrolyzed, or whole human remains in their final resting place.
+A Disposition Permit must be filed with the local registrar before disposition can take place.

 Endowment Care Fund-Money collected from cemetery property purchasers and placed in trust for the maintenance and upkeep of the cemetery.
-The State monitors the fund and establishes the minimum amount that must be collected.
+The state monitors the fund and establishes the minimum amount that must be collected.
 However, the cemetery is permitted to collect more than the minimum to build the fund.
 Only the interest earned by such funds may be used for the care, maintenance, and embellishment of the cemetery.